ECBAWM Files Lawsuit on Behalf of Family of Elderly Resident Left to Die in Albany County Nursing Home

 “My hope and prayer is that our lawsuit will force Albany County Nursing Home to provide much safer care and services and that reckless and negligent deaths will be prevented.
 My father suffered horrifically, he was grossly neglected, he was denied basic medical care and he died prematurely because staff refused to get him to the hospital for days or even bother to call 911 when he was in a dire medical emergency.
-It broke my heart to find my father laying in his bed gasping for air, sweating profusely with no one there to assist him or help save his life.” said Lori LaRock, Mr. Sanford’s daughter.
+It broke my heart to find my father lying in his bed gasping for air, sweating profusely with no one there to assist him or help save his life.” said Lori LaRock, Mr. Sanford’s daughter.

 “We expect nursing homes to take care of our loved ones, not to let them suffer and die alone,” said Ilann M. Maazel, lead counsel, and a lawyer at Emery Celli Brinckerhoff Abady Ward & Maazel.
 “Albany County Nursing Home’s treatment of Mr. Sanford was unconscionable and indefensible.”

-“No one should have to endure what Mr. Sanford’s family went through” said David Berman, another lawyer for Mr. Sanford’s family, “Albany County Nursing Home must be held accountable for Mr. Sanford’s suffering.”
+“No one should have to endure what Mr. Sanford’s family went through,” said David Berman, another lawyer for Mr. Sanford’s family.
+“Albany County Nursing Home must be held accountable for Mr. Sanford’s suffering.”